 In recent weeks, it has occurred to me that there is so much of my life that I must work really hard to build on.
-Given the nature of the illnesses I have suffered from, every area of my world was destroyed and vanished before I even had chance to say goodbye.
+Given the nature of the illnesses I have suffered from, every area of my world was destroyed and vanished before I even had the chance to say goodbye.
 Though now I am stronger than ever before, it still remains the case that a for-filling life is not quite there yet.

 It was so simple back then, I was content with merely existing with the restrictive control and self-destructive behaviour, that I thought was the right thing to do.
-Nothing ever felt different, as it was a constant circle of despair, hatred, hopelessness and isolation that soon became the norm.
+Nothing ever felt different, as it was a constant circle of despair, hatred, hopelessness, and isolation that soon became the norm.
 As we all know, anything outside the ordinary becomes a frightening prospect.

 Though, it isn’t what you really want.
 Nobody wants to feel that way.
-It is an unpleasant feeling that give no hope that anything wonderful can ever be yours to experience.
+It is an unpleasant feeling that gives no hope that anything wonderful can ever be yours to experience.
 Since watching ‘Hector and the Search for Happiness‘ I have been captivated by this pursuit of a bigger sensation in life, and that is happiness.

 Definition of happiness in English: [Noun] The state of being happy (Oxford Dictionaries Online)

 As human beings, we all seek happiness, and it comes in a variety of different forms.
 Each individual will have a different take on what it means to truly be in ‘the state of being happy’, though this is where the problems start to arise.
 The pressures that western society puts us under to have this ‘ideal state of happiness’ that involves everything being verging on perfect and tangible.
 But is that really what makes us happy?